Last of the Mobile Hot Shots: Production

+The producers gave a dummy script to locals in Louisiana so they would be unaware of the interracial content.
+This was a precaution taken after the difficulties encountered when a Hollywood unit filmed Hurry Sundown in the state, including locals firing guns at Hooks and Hooks being refused service at a restaurant.
+Redgrave recalled the Louisiana mansion as "an extraordinary place.
+A strange, romantic place with a weird sort of atmosphere.
+That house helped a lot."

+Lumet said during filming "I think it'll be a great picture.
+Maybe it'll work.
+Maybe it won't."

 Coburn said “I thought it would be a wonderful film.
 After all, James Wong Howe shot it.
 Gore Vidal wrote the script, Sidney Lumet was the director and we had a good budget.
-But, somewhere along the way the focus got lost It didn’t work as a film.
+But, somewhere along the way the focus got lost.
+It didn’t work as a film.
 When Sidney makes his mind up about something, he’ll go with it, good or bad, right or wrong, he’ll go with it.
 Unfortunately, he was wrong on that film."

+Gore Vidal wrote, "I was in demand after Suddenly Last Summer to adapt practically anything that Tennessee wrote; I made the mistake of taking on what became...
+The Last of the Mobile Hot-Shots, not the Glorious Bird at his feathery best."

 Reception

 Vincent Canby, writing for The New York Times, reviewed the film as a "slapstick tragicomedy that looks and sounds and plays very much like cruel parody—of Tennessee Williams", and he further remarked that the film "is haunted by ghosts of earlier, more memorable Williams characters who are easily identifiable even though there have been some changes in sex and color."

+The Los Angeles Times said it "can only be recommended as outrageous camp."

+Variety called it a "comic opera travesty" starring "all stumbling puppets manipulated by a catcher’s-mitted Lumet" and "will find whatever audience it has in those who are not yet sated on still another story of Dixie degradation."

+Filmink called it "spectacularly miscast" and argued that the film would help bring an end to Tennessee Williams' popularity with Hollywood studios.

+In 1982 Lumet said "I have never seen this film a second time and would be afraid to hate it, but, on the other hand, there is a certain humor, a richness, and there are such interesting characters, that maybe I wouldn’t dislike it that much!
+That play was a bit more extravagant than the others, without the usual lyricism."

+Gore Vidal said in 1976 it was "a real lousy film.
+Sidney Lumet somehow contrived something peculiar with the sound, you could not understand anything that was being said - which could have been a blessing, but it was mysterious in effect."